pedro-abundio-wang/computer-vision/docs/blogs/linear-classify.md

 **Relation to Binary Support Vector Machine**.
 You may be coming to this class with previous experience with Binary Support Vector Machines, where the loss for the i-th example can be written as:

 $$
-L_i = C \max(0, 1 - y_i w^Tx_i) + R(W)
+L_i = C \max(0, 1 - y_i w x_i) + R(W)
 $$

 where \\(C\\) is a hyperparameter, and \\(y_i \in \\{ -1,1 \\} \\).
 You can convince yourself that the formulation we presented in this section contains the binary SVM as a special case when there are only two classes.
 That is, if we only had two classes then the loss reduces to the binary SVM shown above.
 Also, \\(C\\) in this formulation and \\(\lambda\\) in our formulation control the same tradeoff and are related through reciprocal relation \\(C \propto \frac{1}{\lambda}\\).

 **Aside: Optimization in primal**.
-If you're coming to this class with previous knowledge of SVMs, you may have also heard of kernels, duals, the SMO algorithm, etc. In this class (as is the case with Neural Networks in general) we will always work with the optimization objectives in their unconstrained primal form.
-Many of these objectives are technically not differentiable (e.g. the max(x,y) function isn't because it has a *kink* when x=y), but in practice this is not a problem and it is common to use a subgradient.
+If you're coming to this class with previous knowledge of SVMs, you may have also heard of **kernels**, **duals**, the **SMO** algorithm, etc. In this class (as is the case with Neural Networks in general) we will always work with the **optimization objectives** in their **unconstrained primal form**.
+Many of these objectives are technically not differentiable (e.g. the max(x,y) function isn't because it has a kink when x=y), but in practice this is not a problem and it is common to use a **subgradient**.

 **Aside: Other Multiclass SVM formulations.** It is worth noting that the Multiclass SVM presented in this section is one of few ways of formulating the SVM over multiple classes.
-Another commonly used form is the *One-Vs-All* (OVA) SVM which trains an independent binary SVM for each class vs. all other classes.
-Related, but less common to see in practice is also the *All-vs-All* (AVA) strategy.
-Our formulation follows the [Weston and Watkins 1999 (pdf)](https://www.elen.ucl.ac.be/Proceedings/esann/esannpdf/es1999-461.pdf) version, which is a more powerful version than OVA (in the sense that you can construct multiclass datasets where this version can achieve zero data loss, but OVA cannot.
-See details in the paper if interested).
-The last formulation you may see is a *Structured SVM*, which maximizes the margin between the score of the correct class and the score of the highest-scoring incorrect runner-up class.
+Another commonly used form is the **One-Vs-All (OVA) SVM** which trains an independent binary SVM for each class vs. all other classes.
+Related, but less common to see in practice is also the **All-vs-All (AVA)** strategy.
+Our formulation follows the [Weston and Watkins](https://www.elen.ucl.ac.be/Proceedings/esann/esannpdf/es1999-461.pdf) version, which is a more powerful version than OVA (in the sense that you can construct multiclass datasets where this version can achieve zero data loss, but OVA cannot.).
+The last formulation you may see is a **Structured SVM**, which maximizes the margin between the score of the correct class and the score of the highest-scoring incorrect runner-up class.
 Understanding the differences between these formulations is outside of the scope of the class.
-The version presented in these notes is a safe bet to use in practice, but the arguably simplest OVA strategy is likely to work just as well (as also argued by Rikin et al. 2004 in [In Defense of One-Vs-All Classification (pdf)](http://www.jmlr.org/papers/volume5/rifkin04a/rifkin04a.pdf)).
+The version presented in these notes is a safe bet to use in practice, but the arguably simplest OVA strategy is likely to work just as well (as also argued in [In Defense of One-Vs-All Classification (pdf)](http://www.jmlr.org/papers/volume5/rifkin04a/rifkin04a.pdf)).

 ### Softmax classifier